 You may have only one symptom at a time or several together, or none at all.

 Having symptoms doesn't necessarily mean that you have an STI: other infections (yeast infection or urinary tract infection) have similiar symptoms.
 See a doctor or nurse for a medical exam.
 If you are sexually active ask to be tested for STIs.

 The only sure way to prevent getting most STIs is: Do not have vaginal, oral or anal sex that involves contact with bodily fluids (blood, semen, vaginal or anal secretions).
 Herpes and HPV can be spread by skin-to-skin contact.
 Sharing affection by hugging, kissing, touching and massage are safer ways to be intimate with your partner.

 If you have vaginal or anal intercourse, use a lubricated latex male condom or a female/internal condom every time to protect against STIs.
-It is important to use condoms consistently and correctly.

 If you have oral sex, using condoms or an oral dam (square of latex) decreases the risk of getting an STI for both partners, regardless of who is giving or receiving.
 A non-lubricated condom on the penis or an oral dam against the anus or the vulva (woman’s genitals) prevents contact with body fluids.
 If you do not have an oral dam, make one from a condom.
 Cut the condom from the rim to the centre of the reservoir tip, and unroll it.
 Spread it open with both hands and place it over the area of contact.